EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * E_V - the ephemeral public key of Party V
 * HKDF_V - an single chosen algorithm from HKDFs_U
 * AEAD_V - an single chosen algorithm from AEADs_U
-* SIG_V - an single chosen algorithm from SIGs_U
+* SIG_U - an single chosen algorithm from SIGs_U
-* SIGs_V - signature algorithms that Party V supports signing with
+* SIG_V - a single signature algorithm that Party V signs with
 * COSE_ENC_2 has the following fields and values:

    + external_aad = aad_2